Vietnam.vn - Nền tảng quảng bá Việt Nam

 The program not only grants certificates but also integrates educational credits (CEUs), encouraging teachers to use AI to personalize lessons, support weak students, reduce workload and create creative thinking.

 Participating tech companies also benefit from the opportunity to gather feedback from teachers and disseminate their AI tools.
-Similar education partnerships have been successful for tech companies in the past, such as the widespread use of Google’s Chromebooks in classrooms.
+Similar educational partnerships have been successful for tech companies in the past, such as the widespread use of Google’s Chromebooks in classrooms.

 The new academy hopes to create a national model for how schools and teachers can integrate AI into their curricula without adding to the already overwhelming administrative burden on the education sector.

-Bringing AI into the Classroom: Opportunity or Challenge?
+Bringing AI into the classroom: Opportunity or challenge?

 According to Gallup, 6 in 10 educators use AI tools and report saving an average of six hours per week.
 (Source: eSchool news)

-According to Forbes, a number of universities in the US such as Arizona State University and California State University have signed cooperation agreements with OpenAI to bring ChatGPT into teaching for students.
+According to Forbes, a series of universities in the US such as Arizona State University and California State University have signed cooperation agreements with OpenAI to bring ChatGPT into teaching for students.
 The Trump administration is also encouraging educators to widely apply AI in schools.
 However, in reality, AI is not really ready to become a "star" in education.

 “AI offers enormous potential but also challenges, and it is our responsibility as educators to ensure that AI serves students and society, not the other way around,” said Randi Weingarten, president of the American Federation of Teachers (AFT).

-“The academy will be a place for teachers and school staff to learn about AI not only how it works, but how to use it intelligently, safely and ethically,” she stressed.
+“The academy will be a place for teachers and school staff to learn about AI not only how it works, but how to use it intelligently, safely and ethically,” she also stressed.

 It is impossible to equip students with skills without empowering teachers.